 Tamara Hinson meets marmots and treads in the footsteps of Sherlock Holmes along the Via Alpina in Switzerland.

 Mountains are my happy place – I'll take snow-capped peaks over beaches any day.
 That's why I jumped at the chance to conquer a stretch of the Via Alpina – the 20-stage, 390-kilometre hiking route which winds across six Swiss cantons and 14 alpine passes.
-The stage I'm tackling meanders through the Bernese Alps, starting in Engstlenalp and finishing in Meiringen, a small town famous for its connections with Sherlock Holmes.
+The stage I'm tackling meanders through the Bernese Alps, starting in Engstlenalp and finishing in Meiringen, a small town famous for its connections with Sherlock Holmes, and a great place to experience some of the best sports and outdoor activities in Switzerland Dropdown content.

 I spend the night before my hike at Hotel Engstlenalp, nestled at one end of a steep valley.
 The walls are covered with photos of alpine life in the early twentieth century.
 The hotel dates back to 1892 and rooms are wonderfully rustic, with flower-adorned ceramic bowls instead of sinks, and pastel blue shutters instead of curtains.
 In the reception area, there's a rubber stamp with which those who've conquered this particular stretch of the route can mark their Via Alpina passport.
 The lobby is a colourful tangle of walking sticks and discarded hiking boots.